lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 associate messages with the corresponding transaction.
 Typically, this means that a server will require the {client, transactionID}
-tuple to be unique, or even the transactionID alone to be unique, if it cannot distinguish clients based on transport-level information.
+tuple to be unique, or even the transactionID alone to be unique, if it cannot distinguish clients based on any transport-level information.
 A server receiving the first message of a transaction (which requires more than a single request/response pair) that contains a transactionID that does not allow it to meet the above constraints